-Last updated July, 2016.
+Last updated January, 2017.

 Second, what does the word "goal" mean to you?
 Are you rejecting your present circumstances, driving towards a future vision of yourself, and pinning your happiness to whether or not you achieve that vision?

 If you're wishing your circumstances are different than they are, this will likely give rise to more anxiety and make your condition worse.
 Instead, accept things as they are right here and now.
 No amount of lamentation will change your current reality - only skillful action will.

 Begin by cultivating awareness of what's happening in your mind.
 See what your anxiety is composed of - is there doubt?
 Fear?
 Worry?
 What are the physical sensations - rapid breathing?
 A racing heart?
 Tension in your neck and back?

 Notice what's there, but don't try to fight it - simply let it be as it is.
 And then, move your attention away from it.
 This may be uncomfortable at first - we tend to feel we are "giving in" if we aren't fighting.
 But, that's not the case.

 Those thoughts and emotions are there whether you fight them or not.
-And, if you do fight them, you are indulging them - you are giving them fuel.
+And, if you do fight them, you are indulging them: you are giving them fuel.
 This gives rise to more thoughts and emotions, and they become persistent and pervasive.
-This is how you get dragged into those "pits of despair."
+Before you know it, you're being dragged into a "pit of despair."

 How do you do it?

 This is how meditation and mindfulness work.
-You aren't "overcoming" anything - you are changing your relationship with it.